sorennelson/MediaRecommendation/README.md

 # Media Recommendation
 A media recommendation MacOS app that suggests new movies and books to users based on media they rate via Collaborative Filtering DNN's.

-This is a sandbox for recommender system ideas I have that are completely decoupled from any business metrics.
+This is a sandbox for recommender system ideas I have that are decoupled from any business metrics.

 If you have any ideas or feedback, please reach out.